 Your invoice will contain a final cost for multiple jobs.
 We will send your invoices on Tuesdays and Wednesdays depending on your account set up.
-If you have set up a Direct Debit, payments usually go out three days later - on the invoice due date.
+If you have set up a direct debit, payment will usually be taken within 24 hours - on the invoice due date.

 What can affect the Final cost?